sebastianden/aws_lambda_sklearn/README.md

 <div align="center">
 	<img width=800 src="images/xray.PNG" alt="xray">
     <br>
     We can see that providing our Lambda function with four times the available CPU memory leads to an over four times faster response.
 Note: Just ignore the traces with response time > 3 seconds, those are "cold starts".
     <br>
     <br>
 </div>

 ## Appendix 2: Serverless Application Model

-Make a new S3 Bucket
+In a real-world setup we do not want to configure all the steps mentioned above manually in the Management Console.
+Instead we would probably want to automate the build and deploy of the entire application.
+As all the use services (AWS Lambda and API Gateway) are serverless we are extra lucky and can make use of the Serverless Application Model (short [SAM](https://aws.amazon.com/serverless/sam/)) which is built on top of CloudFormation.
+In a simple `template.yaml` file we can define our infrastructure/resource-stack and afterwards deploy it.

 ```
-aws s3 mb s3://sam-sklearn-lambda-function
+sam build
 ```

 Package the application and upload it